 - Learn More About the School Outreach Program

-While volunteering during their stay abroad, students will work with members of the community of Madrid in assisting individuals facing detrimental circumstances and who are at risk of social exclusion.
+While volunteering during their stay abroad, students will work with members of the community of Madrid to assist individuals facing detrimental circumstances and who are at risk of social exclusion.
 Students will have a unique opportunity to create a dialogue with individuals living in various states from underdeveloped socio-economic conditions, cognitive and physical disabilities, and victims of gender violence to communities of individuals seeking to improve their educational skills.
 Volunteering with organizations within the city of Madrid can allow students to participate in a language exchange, develop cultural sensitivity and work alongside groups whose life experiences/situations vastly differ from their own.

 - Contact: Sharrad Belin